dbrynelson/Tech-Academy-LiveProject/README.md

 # Back End Stories

 ### Add Display Names
-First back end story I took a stab at was adding display names to the JPChecklist.cs
+For one of the first back end stories I worked on was adding DisplayName property.
+Using this attribute allows us to cnotrol how the text is rendered on the view.
+In the snippet below, you can see where I added the DisplayName attribute and the name that was desired to show up on the view.

+JPChecklist.cs

 ```csharp